 – Currently, it is quite normal to have students working on their assignments in front of a screen, whether it is a laptop, tablet, or even a mobile phone, since most of their academic activities are based online and require the use of digital learning environments and tools.
 Because of this, many parents have started to question and take into consideration the amount of time their children should spend online, and that is why for us, as educators, it is important to start establishing limits to how long this learning period should be – says Sergio Pantoja, EduWW teacher who works with middle and high school students.

 Teachers have to make sure that a child acquires new knowledge, and simultaneously, they have to optimize the time that a student sits in front of a screen.
-At Education World Wide, teachers work closely with parents to find the suitable online learning time for each student’s individual needs.
+At Education World Wide, teachers work closely with parents to find a suitable online learning time for each student’s individual needs.

 What Are Industry Standards for Time Spent Learning Online?